Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 Medicaid applicants who are single (widowed, divorced, never married) face a much harder road to becoming Medicaid eligible in New Jersey.
 The State has strict requirements for eligibility that forces many to spend down a significant portion of their assets to become eligible unless you know the secrets to protecting those assets.

 Some single individuals seek to gift assets to trusted friends outside the family in an attempt to qualify for Medicaid.
 This typically occurs when the individual is diagnosed with Alzheimer’s, Parkinson’s, a stroke or another major illness and knows they will need long term care very soon.
-Unfortunately, federal law provides that the “look-back period” is now five years, extended from what used to be only three years.
-This means that when applying for Medicaid, the State is allowed to look back at your finances up to five years prior to the date you apply.
-If you have gifted assets within this 5 year period, these gifts still count against you for Medicaid qualification purposes.
+Unfortunately, federal law imposes a “look-back period” of five years from when a gift was made, extended from what used to be only three years.
+This means that when applying for Medicaid, New Jersey can look back at your finances up to five years prior to the date you apply.
+If you have gifted assets within this 5 year period, these gifts count against you for Medicaid eligibility purposes.

 If your spouse or a parent(s) is single and in crisis, I can still save a significant amount of your assets ($$$) if you act immediately.
 Yes, you read me correctly.
 I can save your divorced or widowed parent, sibling, friend or the neighbor(s) down the street a significant amount of $$$ under many, not all but many circumstances.
 Isn’t it worth a call or email to meet with me to see what can be done?